 5. Finally, all that is left to do is to fix the newly upholstered tea towel footstool to the base.

-I love my new footstool as it reminds me of one of my favorite places, Brighton.
+I love my new footstool as it reminds me of one of my favourite places, Brighton.
 Also, if I fancy a change it would only take me about 10 mins to remove this tea towel and replace it with another one.

 I could even perhaps replace it with a Christmas themed tea towel when I put my decorations out in December.
+If you have a few tea towels then you might want to check out these cool tea towel crafts.

 Reupholster A Footstool with A Tea Towel